 Students can be dismissed from programs for violating policies, rules or regulations, for engaging in disruptive behavior, for academic infractions or failure, and for conduct that could bring the program into disrepute.
 In such cases, students will be discharged without a refund.
-The Executive Director of the Center for Global Study and Engagement will make the judgment in consultation with the Program Director.
+The Executive Director of Global Education will make the judgment in consultation with the Program Director.